opensource-emr/Telemedicine/README.md

 2. Both go in to video conference call and discuss issues.
 3. Doctor fills advice.
 4. Patient can  print advice after the call.
+5. Doctor and patients can also send chat messages to each other.

 Features :-

 Application supports Multi doctor and Multihospital.
 Medication can be filled by Doc
 Patient can input problems
+Chat message support.

 Its created using Angular as front end and .NET core as back end.
-Any further technical clarification send me mail at shiv_koirala@yahoo.com
+Any further technical clarification send me mail at shiv_koirala@yahoo.com.

-This project is sponsored by http://www.danphehealth.com

-You can find working version of this at https://telemedicine.danphehealth.com/danphe